0xPolygonID/tutorials/mkdocs/docs/wallet/identity-wallet/APIs/create-identity.md

 # To Create Identity: `createIdentity`

-Creating an Identity is the first step that an Integrator needs to do if it intends to use the Polygon ID SDK.
+Creating an Identity is the first step that an Integrator needs to follow for using Polygon ID SDK.
 An identity is created with a unique identifier that is used to:

-- Authenticate an Integrator
+- Authenticate an Integrator/User
 - Authenticate with the Issuer for issuing claims (credentials) to the Integrator.
-These claims are then stored on wallet SDK.
+Then these claims are stored on the wallet.

 **Note**: Currently, PolygonID SDK supports a single identity system that can handle multiple credentials for an Integrator.
 In the near future, the SDK will support multiple identities for a single Integrator.